calgaryml/calgaryml.github.io/_posts/2025-05-17-training-sparse-structured-nn.md

 ## Paths to Sparsity: Pruning, Lottery Tickets, and Dynamic Sparse Training

-Several approaches have been developed to tackle the challenge of obtaining efficient sparse networks.
+Several approaches have been developed to tackle the challenge of obtaining sparse networks, these include:

 ### Traditional Pruning: Effective but Costly